 Very few patients experience side effects from SLT treatment.
 Occasionally patients can experience transient inflammation and increase in eye pressure.
-Other side effects include transient blurring of vision, headache, corneal abrasion, corneal oedema (swelling), eye pain and conjunctivitis.
+Other side effects include transient blurring of vision, red eyes, headache, corneal abrasion, corneal oedema (swelling), eye pain and conjunctivitis.

 Birmingham and Midland Eye Centre